 Human beings and vectors, so-called hosts as a niche of pathogens, exist not statically but dynamically in time and space.
 In addition, there is an infinite diversity in the characteristics of hosts.
 We study how microorganism survive, maintain, proliferate, diminish, disappear and emerge through the niches.
 The ultimate purpose of the department is to form a theory for a better understanding of the interrelationship between hosts and pathogen and its consequences, diseases.

-Ongoing activities are 1) research using Health and Demographic Surveillance System (HDSS), 2) Establishment of African center for multiple assay method, surveillance system and integrated control programs for a wide range of pathogens of neglected tropical diseases (NTDs), 3) A child health cohort study from the viewpoint of sociology, anthropology and epidemiology in a marginal area of Africa, 4) Application of the vein pattern authentication system to epidemiological studies and social identification in developing countries, 5) Countermeasure of Problem Regarding Health in Sri Lanka.
-As a social action program, 6) a project for support communities in Lao People's Democratic Republic with Research Institute for Humanity and Nature (Kyoto) and Hitachi, Ltd by Grant Assistance for Grass-roots Human Security Projects, the Ministry of Foreign Affairs in 2013.
+Ongoing activities are 1) research using Health and Demographic Surveillance System (HDSS), 2) Establishment of African center for multiple assay method, surveillance system and integrated control programs for a wide range of pathogens of neglected tropical diseases (NTDs), 3) A child health cohort study from the viewpoint of sociology, anthropology and epidemiology in a marginal area of Africa, 4) Application of the vein pattern authentication system to epidemiological studies and social identification in developing countries, 5) Public health research on Dengue fever control in Sri Lanka and 6) Epidemiological investigation and surveillance development in the JICA noncommunicable disease project in Sri Lanka.